Employee cost calculation

 Salary£25,000

-Employer’s national insurance£2,195
+Employer’s national insurance£3,000

 Workplace pension£563

-Cost to the business of an employee on a salary of £25,000
+Cost to the business of an employee on a salary of £25,000 (from April 2025)

 Calculations

 The calculation for the workplace pension contribution is 3% on eligible earnings.
 The current thresholds for workplace pensions are £6,240 and £50,270.
-Pension contributions are paid on earnings falling between the thresholds.
-In the above example 3% is paid on £18,760 (£25,000 less £6,240).
+Pension contributions are payable on earnings falling between the two thresholds.
+In the above example, 3% is paid on £18,760 (£25,000 less £6,240).
 On salaries above the upper threshold of £50,270, the contribution is 3% of £44,030 (£50,270 less £6,240).
-No contribution is due on earnings above the upper threshold.
+There is no contribution on earnings above the upper threshold.

 The pensions regulator has a useful calculator to work out employer workplace pension contributions: